Behind the

 Marketing teams love the phrase "Zero Commissions."
 It targets the subconscious need for free services.
 However, a broker's cost of doing business must be covered.
 In this model, the cost is hidden within the Spread Markup.

 A broker receives a price from their liquidity provider (the "raw" spread).
-They then manually or algorithmically add 0.5 to 2.0 pips to that price.
-This markup is a hidden commission that you pay every time you enter and exit a trade.
-Over hundreds of trades, this "free" trading model often costs significantly more than a flat-fee commission model with raw spreads.
+They then manually add 0.5 to 2.0 pips to that price.
+Over hundreds of trades, this "free" trading model often costs significantly more than a commission model with raw spreads.

-Additionally, in high volatility events, B-Book brokers may artificially widen spreads further than the actual market conditions require.
-This is done to trigger Stop Losses and create additional internal revenue during periods where they cannot hedge their own risk.
+Additionally, in high volatility events, B-Book brokers may artificially widen spreads further than the market requires to trigger Stop Losses and create additional internal revenue.

 Bonus